-Consoli 2020 \$ dated 2019 \$ Current receivables: Sale of lending services receivables and other receivables from Resi Wholesale Funding Pty Limited (a joint venture entity) (a) 39,398 - Non-current asset - Prepayments Prepayment from the Nine Entertainment Group (shareholder-related entity) (b) 1,244,852 1,244,852 Current payables: Consultancy services payable to Golden Wealth Holdings Pty Ltd (director-related entity of Mark Bouris) (c) Corporate finance services payable to BBB Capital Pty Ltd (director-related entity of Adrian 275,000 618,750 Bouris) (d) Non-current payables: Marketing and interest expenses payable to Nine Entertainment Group (shareholder-related entity) 330,000 3,992,578 27,500 4,452,578
+Consolidated 2021 \$ 2020 \$ Current receivables: Sale of lending services receivables and other receivables from Resi Wholesale Funding Pty Limited (a joint venture entity) (a) 57,411 39,398 Non-current asset - Prepayments Prepayment from the Nine Entertainment Group (shareholder-related entity) (b) 1,244,852 1,244,852 Current payables: Consultancy services payable to Golden Wealth Holdings Pty Ltd (director-related entity of Mark Bouris) (c) Corporate finance services payable to BBB Capital Pty Ltd (director-related entity of Adrian Bouris) (d) Marketing expense payable to Nine Entertainment Group Corporate back office services payable to Resi Wholesale Funding (e) - 27,500 606,600 400,000 275,000 330,000 - Non-current payables: Marketing and interest expenses payable to Nine Entertainment Group (shareholder-related entity) Corporate back office services payable to Resi Wholesale Funding (e) 2,532,578 1,200,000 3,992,578 -

-- (a) \$27,963 relates to the expense reimbursement, which is paid by the consolidated entity on behalf of Resi Wholesale Funding. - (b) Nine Entertainment Group ('Nine') provided the consolidated entity \$6,490,000 in contra advertising in 2012 as part settlement for shares Nine acquired in the company.
-Advertising of \$nil (2019: \$nil) was used during the year ended 30 June 2020, leaving an unused balance of non-current prepayment of \$1,244,852 (2019: \$1,244,852).
-The consolidated entity does not expect to realise this asset within 12 months of reporting date and hence it has been classified as a non-current asset. - (c) Consulting services per consultancy service agreement referenced in the director's report. - (d) BBB Capital, its team and advisors provided corporate finance services in relation to the sale of Smarter Money Investments, the sale of consolidated entity's wealth business, the Resi Wholesale Funding joint venture and securitisation project, equity and debt raisings and other significant projects.
+- (a) \$15,255 (30 June 2020: \$27,963) relates to the expense reimbursement, which is paid by the consolidated entity on behalf of Resi Wholesale Funding. - (b) Nine Entertainment Group ('Nine') provided the consolidated entity \$6,490,000 in contra advertising in 2012 as part settlement for shares Nine acquired in the company.
+Advertising of \$Nil (30 June 2020: \$Nil) was used during the year ended 30 June 2021, leaving an unused balance of non-current prepayment of \$1,244,852 (30 June 2020: \$1,244,852).
+The consolidated entity does not expect to realise this asset within 12 months of reporting date and hence it has been classified as a non-current asset. - (c) Consulting services per consultancy service agreement. - (d) BBB Capital, its team and advisors provided corporate finance services in relation to the sale of Smarter Money Investments, the sale of consolidated entity's wealth business, the Resi Wholesale Funding joint venture and securitisation project, equity and debt raisings and other significant projects. - (e) Represents the cost of back office support services provided to Resi Wholesale Funding.
+The consideration for this services has been received in the form of equity in the joint venture.